SprocketBot/sprocket-infra/TOWNHALL_DECK.md

    - Consolidated configuration
    - Simplified routing where we can

-**But**: Some complexity is unavoidable.
-This is a modern, production-grade platform.
-It requires expertise.
+**But**: Some complexity is unavoidable in the current system.
+This is why we're building Sprocket v2 - to eliminate this complexity at the architectural level.

 ---